esecules/splitwise-csv/README.md

 # splitwise-csv [![Build Status](https://travis-ci.org/esecules/splitwise-csv.svg?branch=master)](https://travis-ci.org/esecules/splitwise-csv)
-Upload expenses to splitwise from a csv file.
+Upload expenses to splitwise from a csv file and splitting them evenly between a predefined group.

 ##API Keys
 You will need to obtain your own API keys from Splitwise.